The Hay Festival

-Dreamed up around a kitchen table by Peter Florence and his parents 30 years ago, the first Hay Festival was held in the modest surroundings of a pub garden.
+Dreamed up around a kitchen table by Peter Florence and his parents over 30 years ago, the first Hay Festival was held in the modest surroundings of a pub garden.
 These days it attracts 100,000-plus visitors over 11 days to engage with the world’s great writers, poets, philosophers, historians, scientists, comedians and musicians.
 It’s moved to a large tented village on the outskirts of town with 10 venues, pop-up cafes, shops and restaurants.

 Between sessions, visitors can relax in deckchairs on the village green, browse the stalls and visit a festival bookshop which stocks 55,000 titles by visiting speakers.
 Evenings are devoted to music, comedy and film.